pedrobarco/vibecast/README.md

 ## Overview

 **Vibecast** is a terminal user interface (TUI) for managing, searching, and playing IPTV playlists.
-It is player-agnostic and library-agnostic: you can use it with any player that supports opening URLs from the command line (e.g., VLC, mpv, etc.).
+It is player-agnostic: you can use it with any player that supports opening URLs from the command line (e.g., VLC, mpv, etc.).

 **Features:**

 - Add, remove, and edit IPTV playlists (local files or URLs)
 - Search and filter channels with fuzzy matching
 - Bookmark (favorite) channels per playlist